-Cordoba is undeniably most well known for its evocative, 1200+ year old Mezquita (Mosque).
-While the Mezquita is now a Roman Catholic Church, many of the original elements of the massive structure still remain, including the famous candy cane colored arches that appear to stretch on for infinity.
-In fact, much of the Mosque remains untouched (a testament to its beauty is that it was not destroyed or modified further), with mainly the central portion appearing to have sprouted a high, arched Cathedral out of it.
-While the Mezquita is definitely the most interesting sight in Cordoba (and the reason most people visit), it not the only thing to see while in the city.
+Cordoba is most well known for its evocative, 1200+ year old Mezquita (Mosque).
+While the Mezquita is now a Roman Catholic Church, many of the original elements of the massive structure remain, including its famous candy cane colored arches that appear to stretch on for infinity.
+In fact, despite being a church, much of the original Mosque remains untouched--a testament to its beauty.
+A high, arched Cathedral, the church appears to have simply sprouted from the middle of the Mezquita.
+While the Mezquita is definitely the most interesting sight in Cordoba--and the reason most people visit--it not the only thing to see while in the city.
 The Alcázar is a 14th century fortress with a beautiful gardens that is worth a look.
 The Roman Bridge provides a beautiful view back to the city (particularly at twilight when the city begins to light up).
-The compact, walled city itself is also beautiful to walk around (both inside and out), particularly the Jewish Quarter.
+The compact, walled city itself is also beautiful to walk around, both inside and out, particularly the Jewish Quarter.

 How Long Should You Spend in Cordoba?

 There are so many amazing cities in Spain that you could spend days in.
-I honestly didn’t find Cordoba to be one of them.
-The city and its sights are worth seeing, but definitely not worth dedicating more than a day and a night of your time unless you have a special interest.
-It can even very feasibly be done as a day trip from a number of locations that are better to linger in (Granada, Sevilla, and even Madrid–Sevilla is by far the easiest at only a 45 min train ride away).
-Maybe some people might find its atmosphere worth visiting for longer than that.
-The medieval walled city is pretty, but VERY touristy (touristy shops and a lot of tourist trap restaurants).
-The main sight (the Mezquita) is worth about 1-2 hrs, wandering the city maybe another 2 (walk out over the bridge for a good view back to the Mezquita and Cathedral), and possibly a trip to the Alcazar (about an hour).
+While Cordoba and its sights are worth seeing, they are definitely not worth dedicating more than a day and a night of your time unless you have a special interest.
+Cordoba could very feasibly even be done as a day trip from a number of locations that are worth lingering-- Granada, Sevilla, and even Madrid.
+Sevilla is by far the easiest of these at only a 45 min train ride away.
+Cordoba's medieval walled city is pretty, but very touristy.
+The main sight, the Mezquita, is worth about 1-2 hours of your time, wandering the city maybe another 2 (including a walk out over the bridge for a good view back to the Mezquita and Cathedral), and possibly a trip to the Alcazar (about an hour).
 The floodlit city at night was very pretty and much less crowded, but not a must-see if you don’t want to spend the night.

 Where to Stay

-- If you’re going to stay in Cordoba, you really should stay in the old city center and soak up the atmosphere.
-I would limit my hotel search to inside the old wall on the west (Calle de Cairuán), a block past the Mezquita to the east, Ronda de Isasa to the south (the road that runs along the river), and the Plaza de las Tendillas to the north.
-I personally stayed in La Hospedería de El Churrasco which I really liked for both its location and the atmosphere of the actual hotel–and breakfast was great, too (see: Cordoba Reviews).
+If you’re going to stay in Cordoba, you really should stay in the old city center and soak up the atmosphere.
+I would limit my hotel search to inside the old wall on the west (Calle de Cairuán), a block past the Mezquita on the east, Ronda de Isasa to the south (the road that runs along the river), and the Plaza de las Tendillas to the north.
+I personally stayed in La Hospedería de El Churrasco (now La Llave de la Judea) which I really liked for both its location and the atmosphere of the actual hotel–and breakfast was great, too (see: Cordoba Reviews).

 Getting from the Train Station to the City Center

-- Taxi: This is by far the easiest way to get from the train station to your hotel if you’re staying in the area I’ve laid out above.
-It will only cost you about €7 and the walk is pretty far (about 25 mins to the city center).
+Taking a taxi is by far the easiest way to get from the train station to your hotel if you’re staying in the area I’ve laid out above.
+It will only cost you about €7 or so, and the walk is pretty far (about 25 mins to the city center).